CLASSES AND TALKS

 Poets Live Forever

-(A four-week series of four 60-minute classes about poets and their lives designed for seniors.
+(60-minute classes about poets and their lives designed for seniors.
 Available for senior centers and senior living communities.)

 Presenting readings and life histories of poets from all ages, Val sparks conversation and reflection on what inspired their brilliant creations.

-Alongside their poems, we will explore in depth the challenges, passions, and callings of these great poets:
+Along with their poems, we will explore in depth the challenges, passions, and callings of these great poets:

 Maya Angelou, Edgar Allan Poe, Mary Oliver, Walt Whitman, Lawrence Ferlinghetti, Emily Dickinson, Rumi, Robert Frost, Edna St. Vincent Millay.